-Currency Risk at Share Class level: Other than the Currency Hedged Share Classes, Share Classes which are denominated in currencies other than the Base Currency are unhedged.
+Currency Risk at Share Class level: Share Classes which are denominated in currencies other than the Base Currency and whose name does not contain "Hedged" are unhedged.
 As such, the Net Asset Value per Share of such Share Classes will follow fluctuation in the exchange rate between the Share Class currency and the Base Currency, which can generate additional volatility at the Share Class level.